webhintio/hint/docs/user-guide/rules/meta-viewport.md

 ### Examples that **pass** the rule

-If versions of Safari for iOS &lt; 9 are targeted:
+If versions of Safari for iOS < 9 are targeted:

 ```html
 <!doctype html>